Old Town Scottsdale Real Estate Market Report — June 2026

 - Cash buyers: Roughly 42 percent of Old Town closings are cash, well above Scottsdale citywide.
 Financing above $1.5 million for condos can also be harder due to lender restrictions on condo concentration and short-term-rental percentage in some buildings.

-- Short-term rental investors: Some buildings allow STR with strict minimum-night requirements, others ban it entirely, and city zoning has tightened across cycles.
-Verify both building HOA rules and current City of Scottsdale STR ordinance before offer.
+- Short-term rental investors: Some buildings allow short-term rental with strict minimum-night requirements, others ban it entirely, and city zoning has tightened across cycles.
+Verify both building HOA rules and current City of Scottsdale short-term rental ordinance before offer.

 - Schools: One SUSD district but three different high schools (Saguaro, Arcadia, Coronado) split this submarket.
 Address-level verification is mandatory if a specific school zone is a buying criterion.